-A bias towards multiple case studies constrains the breadth of research options available for business researchers.
-We do not argue against the use comparative case studies as a means to develop insights.
-Nor do we argue that single case studies should be exempt from quality criteria.
-We acknowledge that single case studies are not always well performed and sometimes are groundless, needless and endless (Weick, 1979).
-However, we think the one-sided dominance of assumptions derived from a multiple case study approach favors a specific “boilerplate” for conducting and evaluating case-based research, which does not lend itself easily to single case studies.
-A boilerplate refers to an accepted template for writing up research (Pratt, 2009).
-It reflects a disciplinary convention in terms of a shared set of norms for conducting research, which both hones and furthers researchers’ ability to compare and judge each other’s findings on a set list parameters, but also limits methodological pluralism, by silencing alternative approaches.
+The one-sided dominance of assumptions derived from a multiple case study approach favors a specific disciplinary convention for conducting and evaluating case-based research, which does not lend itself easily to single case studies (Pratt, 2009).
+Although a disciplinary convention both hones and furthers researchers’ ability to compare and judge each other’s findings on a set list parameters, it also limits methodological pluralism, by silencing alternative approaches.
 (Piekkari et al, 2009).
 We believe that multiple practices to case based research of marketing processes are a sign of vitality for an academic community.
 Hence, we set out to accomplish two aims with this paper: First, we argue for deploying “good” single case-based research strategies in business marketing and address the unique validity aspects of this approach.
-For this reason, it is not possible to reconcile around a set of shared evaluation criteria for case-based research.
+For this reason, it is not possible to reconcile around a set of shared evaluation criteria valid for both single and multiple case-based research.
+We do not argue that single case studies should be exempt from quality demands in order to be seen as useful for developing scientific insight.
+Indeed, we acknowledge, that poorly performed and communicated single case studies are needless, endless and groundless (Weick, 1979).
 Based on this we elaborate on three balancing acts that we believe are particularly important for ensuring validity in case-based research.
 Second, as implications of the balancing acts we suggest how method descriptions can be dealt with in single case based papers in order not to confuse the process logic with the variance logic.
 Hence, we provide guidance for how the casing process can be described in its own right instead of following traditional (multiple) case conventions.
-Our mission, however, is not to trade one boilerplate for another.
+Our mission, however, is not to trade one convention for another.
 It is to accentuate the case for single case research as a distinct and alternative approach to study process events in business marketing- one which needs to be understood and evaluated on its own terms in terms of its contribution to marketing insight.

 2. Single case research and validity criteria in process research